Code-Ebullient/zuri_db_create/README.md

   ```

   This simplifies the routing for you so that you concentrate on the other tasks above,
-  Take Your time, read the task over and over till your understand it before attempting, you are free to create meets to discus this.
+  Take Your time, read the task over and over till your understand it before attempting, you are free to create meets to discuss this.

   good luck